Quick Tips for Full-time RVers Needing Medications on the Road

 Over 48% of US citizens took at least one prescription medication in the past 30 days, and prescription drugs of all types comprise over 16% of total health care expenses.
-We all know that a large number of people rely on medications to treat chronic and acute conditions and to sustain their health and quality of life.
+A large number of people rely on medications to treat chronic and acute conditions.
+And, to sustain their health and quality of life.

-Full-time RVers are just a subset of the general population, and they too rely on a plethora of medications to control high blood pressure, cholesterol, diabetes, anxiety, pain, or a number of other physical and psychological conditions.
-But how are full-time RVers supposed to get their prescriptions drugs while they are traveling in an RV?
+Full-time RVers are just a subset of the general population.
+They too rely on a plethora of medications to control high blood pressure, cholesterol, diabetes, anxiety, and pain.
+But how are full-time RVers supposed to get their prescriptions drugs while traveling in an RV?

-To be clear, and as a cautionary side note, all prescription drugs are controlled substances, and taking any of them outside of the physician’s specific directions could be construed as abuse of a controlled substance, which is illegal.
+All prescription drugs are controlled substances.
+Take any of them outside of the physician’s specific directions?
+This could be construed as abuse of a controlled substance.
+And it’s illegal.
 This includes: